Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 - FORMAT: To indicate SAS how to print the variables

-23) Mention what is factor analysis?
+23) What is factor analysis?

 Factor analysis is a common term used for a family of statistical techniques associated with the reduction of a set of observable variables in terms of a small number of latent factors.
 The main goal of factor analysis is data reduction and summarization.